stefanostaffolani/co-purchase-analysis/README.md

 This is the project of Scalable and Cloud Programming (81942) course of Unibo a.y.
 2024/2025.

 The aim of the project was to develop a Scala/Spark application for computing the co-purchase analysis of products taken from CSV dataset.
-The dataset should be moved in `src/dataset/order_products.csv`.
+The dataset should be in `src/dataset/order_products.csv`.

 ## Prerequisites
 - Scala 2.12